-There’s no need to do all four variables at once, especially if you’ve been living in the right-hand column for the last 20, 30, or 40 years—but you should be doing the correctives as only changing your footwear can cause an overload to underused tissues.
+There’s no need to transition all five variables at once, especially if you’ve been living in the right-hand column for the last 20, 30, or 40 years—but you should be doing the correctives as only changing your footwear can cause an overload to underused tissues.
 And now, the shoes:

 The DIY Shoe List: The upside of minimal shoes is that you can totally make them for your entire family if you’re so inclined, which means that this transition can be less expensive and better for the environment, especially if you use natural fibers/materials.
 And, if you’re a homeschooler, how about doing a combo foot-health/art-craft section?
 Here’s the lesson plan for foot science and below find a list to some easy and fun ways to make your own shoes!